 You sent the kids to cotillion, and you were a teen graduate of Sears Discovery Charm School, so you're pretty certain your knowledge of all things etiquette ranks up there with the likes of Dear Abby, Miss Manners, and Queen Elizabeth.

 But what about good, proper behavior while swimming and visiting a public or private pool?
 Is your new Trina Turk swimsuit appropriate?
 It's OK to swim with a rash, right?
 Fret not—we address your concerns and more in our guide to swimming and pool etiquette.

-First off: wear something, preferably an actual swimsuit that fits, covering and restraining those wobbly bits.
+First off: wear something, preferably an actual swimsuit that fits.
 Jeans shorts can weigh you down and act like a sponge when wet.
 Have you ever seen someone emerge from a pool in a pair of cutoffs?
 Those things harbor enough water to fill up a kiddie pool.

 Pools and water can be pretty exciting at any age.
 For some, the urge to splash is an instinct, like scratching an itch.
 It can be a way to express joy.
 It can also be a way to annoy someone or get his or her attention.
 So, teach your kids not to splash in public pools or if they are guests in someone else's pool.

 If it's your pool and you live in a region affected by drought, splashing is a quick way to lose water.
 Confine any splashing to the center of the pool, so that it stays in the pool.
 Or, just don't splash.